Summer and Enrichment Opportunities

 Global Vision Leadership Opportunities

-Global Vision is hosting two opportunities for students this late spring/summer: National Youth Ambassador Caucus, in Ottawa from June 3rd to June 7th (more information at www.globalvision.ca/nyac16) and Junior Team Canada Mission to China, in Beijing, Chongqing, Chengdu, and Kunming from July 29th to August 13th (more information at www.globalvision.ca/jtc).
-Applications for both programs are due April 15th.
+Global Vision is hosting two opportunities for students this late spring/summer: National Youth Ambassador Caucus, in Ottawa in June (more information at www.globalvision.ca/nyac17) and Junior Team Canada Mission to China, in August (more information at www.globalvision.ca/jtc).

 UBC Geering Up Engineering and Science Clubs